EBI-Metagenomics/EMG-docs/docs/dataflow.rst

 **(3 and 4): upload and submission.**

    These steps are described in details in the :ref:`ENA online guides`.
 EBI Metagenomics is providing a step by step guide to submission (:ref:`EBI Metagenomics online tutorials`.
-Please also check our `FAQ <https://github.com/ProteinsWebTeam/EMG-docs/blob/master/docs/faqs.rst>`_.
+Please also check our `FAQs <https://github.com/ProteinsWebTeam/EMG-docs/blob/master/docs/faqs.rst>`_.

    *Note that all queries concerning data submission should be directed to* `ENA dedicated help desk <mailto:datasubs@ebi.ac.uk>`_